Gordon: New Yorkers talk like they're all big and bad, but I bet they don't deal with half this shit on the subway!

 - Tiny Toon Adventures: Babs' Big Break for the Game Boy has a train in the middle of the second stage.

 - The original Viewtiful Joe has a train sequence in the latter half of the 5th world.

 - The ghostly train to the afterlife from Final Fantasy VI, which is a boss in itself (and can be suplexed).

-- Again in Final Fantasy VII had the team take a train, only for the guards to catch up with them, leaving our heroes make a dash for it.
+- Final Fantasy VII has the team take a train, only for the guards to catch up with them, leaving our heroes to make a dash for it.
 There also is a haunted area named the Train Graveyard, full of derelict trains.